filecoin-project/venus/CONTRIBUTING.md

 Integrated means verifying that it works for real in a devnet, not just that it passes tests.
 This higher bar ensures major changes actually work, and reduces surprises/nightmares during release.

-### Roles

-There are four main roles for people participating in `go-filecoin`.
-Each has a specific set of abilities and responsibilities: Contributors, Collaborators, Committers, and Maintainers.

-#### Contributors

-Anyone is welcome.
-If you have created an issue, commented on an issue or discussion forum thread, or submitted a PR, you are a contributor.

-Responsibilities:

-* Participate in the project, following the [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).

-Abilities:

-* Open issues and PRs
-* Comment on issues and PRs

-#### Collaborators

-A **Collaborator** is someone who demonstrates helpful contributions to the project.

-Responsibilities:

-* Make helpful contributions via issues, PRs, and other venues

-Abilities:
-* Write to the repo (but cannot merge to master)
-* Manage issues

-#### Committers

-A **Committer** is someone with a broad understanding of the codebase and the judgment and humility to call on others' expertise when needed.
-They have a consistent track record of quality contributions, regular participation, and enabling others.

-Responsibilities:

-* Review PRs and guide work to ready-to-merge
-* With maintainer approval, rebase and merge contributor PRs
-* Issue triage and other project stewardship

-Abilities:

-* Manage issues
-* Merge PRs

-#### Maintainers

-A **Maintainer** is someone:

-1. **who is invested in and broadly familiar with the project**, as demonstrated by a history of significant technical-, process-, and/or project-level contributions;
-2. **who deeply understands the system**, especially knowing when and who to defer to as a reviewer, and with an eye towards unintended consequences;
-3. **who is actively engaged in project progress and stewardship** by enabling others through project-wide planning, code reviews, design feedback, etc.; and
-4. **who is a model of trustworthiness, technical judgement, civility, and helpfulness**.

-Responsibilities:

-* Review: Timely, friendly review of PRs and design docs to ensure high-quality code and grow knowledge of committers and frequent contributors
-* Planning and Improvements: Participate meaningfully in technical and process-related improvements at the project level
-* Make significant, direct technical contributions
-* Backstop for hard problems and general project stewardship (TODO: improve wording)

-Abilities:

-* Manage issues
-* Merge PRs

-**Becoming a committer or maintainer:** Anyone can nominate someone for committership or maintainership by filing an issue {TODO: link to correct repo} pointing to evidence that the candidate (1) meets the definition and (2) is already performing the responsibilities decsribed in Roles.
-Existing maintainers must unanimously approve the new candidate.
-Removing a committer or maintainer requires either self-nomination, or confirmation by at least 66% of existing maintainers.